kuma35/thinking-forth-translate/chapter6.rst

 ---------------------------------------------

 Let’s examine a series of approaches to the same problem—defining a group of related addresses.
-Here’s the first try:
+Here\’s the first try:

 .. code-block:: none